alexrhowe/APOLLO/README.txt

 NOTE: This setting is hard-coded to 1 in Makespectrum because this program is intended to produce a high-resolution model.

-Spectrum, 1 field:
-1. Spectral range.
-Used only in Makespectrum.
-"NIR" for near-infrared (0.6-5.0 microns), "MIR" for mid-infrared (5-28 microns).
-Default: "NIR"
-NOTE: APOLLO will use the correct wavelength range automatically, but it is implemented only for data sets solely in one of the two ranges.

 N_Walkers, 1 field:
 1. Number of walkers to be initialized by emcee.
 Default: 8*N, where N is the number of parameters.